huggingface/blog/fine-tune-xlsr-wav2vec2.md

 A pretrained checkpoint expects its input data to have been sampled more or less from the same distribution as the data it was trained on.
-The same speech signals sampled at two different rates have a very different distribution, *e.g.*, doubling the sampling rate results in data points being twice as long.
+The same speech signals sampled at two different rates have a very different distribution.
+For example, doubling the sampling rate results in data points being twice as long.
 Thus, before fine-tuning a pretrained checkpoint of an ASR model, it is crucial to verify that the sampling rate of the data that was used to pretrain the model matches the sampling rate of the